MicrosoftDocs/power-automate-docs/articles/share-button-flows.md

       ![share button](./media/share-button-flows/share-button-flows-invite-others-ok.png)

-1. Tap **DONE** on the page that indicates the button flow sharing operation was successfully completed.
+1. Tap **DONE** on the page that indicates the button flow sharing operation completed successfully.

       ![share button](./media/share-button-flows/share-button-flows-invite-others-done.png)

-## View list of button users
+## View the list of button users

 You can view the list of groups or users with whom you have shared your buttons.